-Yard Mastery Flagship is a good option.
-It’s a 24-0-4 formula which means 24% of the bag is Nitrogen.
-To apply 0.5 lbs. of Nitrogen of Yard Mastery on a 12,000 sq. ft. lawn, you would need 25 lbs. of fertilizer every two weeks.
+Carbon Phix is a great option.
+It’s a 20-0-12 formula which means 20% of the bag is Nitrogen (60% fast release).
+To apply 0.5 lbs. of Nitrogen of Yard Mastery on a 12,000 sq. ft. lawn, you would need 30 lbs. of fertilizer every two weeks.
 Try our lawn fertilizer calculator to help measure.

-That same 11,000 sq. ft. lawn could buy 46-0-0 urea nitrogen from Amazon for the same price tag, but now get twice the amount of applications from the 50 lbs. bag (~12 lbs. of fertilizer over 11,000 sq. ft. = 0.5 lbs.
+Though you won’t get all of the other organics and nutrients, you could also buy 46-0-0 urea nitrogen from Amazon for the same price tag, but now get twice the amount of applications from the 50 lbs. bag (~12 lbs. of fertilizer over 11,000 sq. ft. = 0.5 lbs.
 N/1,000).
 So resource your nitrogen fertilizer wisely.
 Check your local nurseries and hardware stores.

 Make sure your lawn mower us ready to go!
 With all the nitrogen being applied, be prepared to mow often.
 Frequent mowings during nitrogen blitz will help ensure you’re adhering to the 1/3 rule (never mowing more than 1/3 of the grass blades at a time) and help thicken your turf.